Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network: Results

 Subsequently, we compared the Loihi 2 implementation of CLP-SNN against its OCL competitors, running on the Jetson Orin Nano GPU (Table~\ref{table:1}).
-CLP-SNN improves latency by 70× ($0.33ms$ vs $23.2ms$) and energy consumption by 5,600× ($0.05mJ$ vs $281mJ$) per learning update as compared to the standard FP32 SLDA implementation on Jetson Orin Nano GPU (Table~\ref{table:1}).
+CLP-SNN improves latency by 113× (0.33 ms vs 37.3 ms) and energy consumption by 6,600× (0.05 mJ vs 333 mJ) per learning update (denoting a single inference-and-weight-update cycle for one sample in the batch-size = 1 OCL regime) as compared to the standard FP32 SLDA implementation on Jetson Orin Nano GPU (Table~\ref{table:1}).
+These gains decompose multiplicatively into an algorithmic factor (CLP vs SLDA on the same GPU: $\sim$14.5$\times$ latency, $\sim$22.6$\times$ energy, reflecting CLP's lighter prototype-update computation) and a neuromorphic co-design factor (CLP-SNN on Loihi~2 vs CLP on GPU: $\sim$7.8$\times$ latency, $\sim$295$\times$ energy, reflecting CLP-SNN's hardware-aware design that exploits Loihi~2's event-driven learning engine and sparse on-chip updates).
 Even when compared to NCM, the simplest conventional OCL method, CLP-SNN, still demonstrates 51× EDP and 1.2× latency gains, while surpassing NCM accuracy by 7\%.
 CLP-SNN is also vastly more efficient (1000× EDP and 4× latency improvement) than the FP32 CPU/GPU reference implementation of CLP.
 This energy-latency-accuracy trade-off is visualized in Fig.~\ref{fig:exp_results}c,d,e.
 As shown in Fig.~\ref{fig:exp_results}, other OCL algorithms fall onto clear trade-off frontier lines: better performing methods have lower energy efficiency (Fig.~\ref{fig:exp_results}c) and lower learning frequency, i.e., higher latency (Fig.~\ref{fig:exp_results}d).
 In both figures, CLP on conventional hardware already improves the frontiers and achieves the same accuracy with higher energy efficiency and at a higher frequency, demonstrating the value of CLP's algorithmic innovations.
 Loihi 2 implementation of CLP (CLP-SNN) further accelerates the algorithm and improves efficiency, showcasing the value of Loihi 2, neuromorphic implementations of CLP and in general learning.
 Our benchmark results use buffered inputs for learning, excluding I/O between the host and device, both for GPU and Loihi.
-While we suspect that using ONNX or TensorRT runtime optimizations may reduce the latency of GPU solutions, we do not expect these optimizations to eliminate CLP-SNN’s large EDP or latency advantage.
+We further verified that the GPU baseline cannot be tightened by precision-matched (INT8) tensor-core acceleration: the OCL learning step is dominated by non-GEMM operations (matrix inversion, element-wise updates) at batch size 1, INT8 tensor cores require dense GEMM at batch sizes that are multiples of 8--16, and PyTorch autograd does not support INT8 gradients.
+As a stricter alternative we evaluated FP16 (PyTorch AMP, tensor-core accelerated) and a Newton--Schulz GEMM-only matrix-inversion variant; neither materially changes the picture (Methods, Supplementary Table~\ref{tab:slda_variants}).
+CLP-SNN's latency and energy advantages persist against the best edge-GPU configuration we could construct.